HTTP Transport

 Stop Streaming

-Allow users to cancel ongoing streams:
+Allow users to cancel ongoing streams.
+When stop() is called:

 Express Server